guitarrapc/nativebuild-lab/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Basic policy
+# Build policy

-This repository will introduce following policy to build native binaries.
+This repository build with following policy.

 * Linux: Use package's standard build.
 If nothing prefered then use `make` when available.
 * Windows: Use package's standard build.
 If nothing prefered then use `VC++` (w/CMake) when available.
 Alternative is `mingw-w64` on Docker.